sharetribe/sharetribe/docs/cucumber-do-dont.md

 ## After When comes Then

 Do not group When steps and Then steps together.
-Instead, add a Then step preferably after each When step.
+Instead, add a Then step preferably right after each When step.

-### <span style="color: red">Don't</span>
+**Don't**

 ```gherkin
 When I do an action which may sent me an email or a private message